Meeds-io/whitepaper/en/2-deeds.md

 - **Actions**: Incentivized tasks guide contributors, aligning their efforts with organizational objectives and boosting motivation and direction.
 - **Gamification**: Leaderboards and badges transform work into a fun, competitive experience, enhancing engagement and enjoyment.
-- **Engagement Programs**: Customized programs with specific targets and rewards clarify organizational goals and somewhat recognize contributor achievements.
+- **Engagement Programs**: Customized programs with specific targets and rewards clarify organizational goals and fairly recognize contributor achievements.
 - **Kudos**: Immediate peer recognition boosts morale and fosters a culture of appreciation, enhancing team cohesion and motivation.
 - **Spaces**: Organized sub-groups and projects streamline communication and collaboration, increasing collective productivity.
 - **Wallet**: The Wallet app securely stores MEED rewards, representing user contributions, and enables easy transactions within the Hub and on the broader network.